 #9 What more can the legal industry do to promote pro bono if Eugene was to turn the clock back on his own journey as a pro bono lawyer.
 What would have helped from his point of view of stimulating that journey?

-There’s only so much that organizations or institutions can do.
+There is only so much that organisations or institutions can do.
 Ultimately, it must come from the lawyers themselves.
 Lawyers must have the passion, the compassion and they must have the dedication.
 They must want to do it.
-If lawyers don’t feel for society, they don’t want to do it.
-There’s nothing institutions can do.
+If lawyers do not feel for society, they do not want to do it.
+There is nothing institutions can do.
 The start would be, the lawyers must want to do this.
-A lot of us do and it’s very heartening to see that.
-There are already many schemes in place, law society has got a legal assistance scheme, the criminal legal aid scheme.
+A lot of us do and it is very heartening to see that.
+There are already many schemes in place, The Law Society has got a legal assistance scheme, the Criminal Legal Aid scheme.
 The courts have got classes.
 Of course, supported by the government.
 The courts have got the LASCO scheme for capital offenses.
 The institutions have put in place a framework which makes it easy for lawyers to tap into and to get the cases and be supported by them.

 Perhaps one thing we may want to look at is, emotional support for lawyers.
 Sometimes we think in terms of really the hardware providing the systems, providing the channels.
 But especially for young lawyers, i mean if certain types of cases have an effect on people and be good to have some guidance some mentorship, and also some resources which lawyers can lean on for the emotional side of things.